The law in Monaco

 When applying for a new position, women can also be discriminated.
 In fact, some employers prefer hiring somebody else to avoid any inconvenience associated with pregnancy or a woman’s future child.

-The Women’s Rights Committee and Monaco Statistics (IMSEE) recently published a second study on violence against women in Monaco.
-The publication sets out the key data that is available for 2020 and examines incidents of violence according to various measurable indicators.
-The information was analysed by Monaco Statistics, which collected it from a variety of...Read more
+The Women’s Rights Committee and Monaco Statistics (IMSEE) are publishing a third study on abuse perpetrated against women in Monaco.
+The publication sets out the key data that is available for 2021 and examines incidents of abuse according to various measurable indicators.
+The information has been analysed by Monaco Statistics, which collected it from a...Read more